moowahaha/AppReleaseCountdown/README.md

  * base_freeze_date[n]: the date of a stable code freeze.
  * base_release_date[n]: the date of a stable release.

-Where 'n' is an index, so you can display multiple apps.
+Where 'n' is a numeric index so you can display multiple releases.
 In the example above, '0' is Android and '1' is iOS.